 *If you already live in the Lower Mainland/Fraser Valley, you should apply as a regular volunteer.

-To participate in a day of corporate or community Group Volunteering, please review the relevant document above, then email the Volunteer Program team at firstname.lastname@example.org with a proposed date, number of volunteers (up to 15 is preferred), and how many hours (3-8) you’d like to volunteer.
+To participate in a day of corporate or community Group Volunteering, please review the relevant document above, then email the Volunteer Program team at firstname.lastname@example.org with a proposed date, number of volunteers (between 4 and 8 is preferred, larger groups might be accommodated for certain projects), and how many hours (3-5) you’d like to volunteer.

 We offer a variety of volunteer opportunities to match a range of talents and interests: